 Informal Resolution can be commenced at any point prior to the conclusion of a Hearing under the Formal Resolution Processes.
-It may be conducted by an Informal Resolution Facilitator appointed by the Title IX Coordinator.
-The Complaint, Respondent, Title IX Coordinator, or Facilitator may terminate Informal Resolution at any time prior to its completion.
-If Informal Resolution is terminated, the Formal Resolution Process will promptly commence or resume, as appropriate.
+It may be conducted by an Informal Resolution Facilitator appointed by the Equal Opportunity and Title IX Coordinator.
+The Complainant, Respondent, Equal Opportunity and Title IX Coordinator, or Facilitator may terminate Informal Resolution at any time prior to its completion.
+If Informal Resolution is terminated, the Formal Resolution process may promptly commence or resume, as appropriate.
+No Party may be required to participate in informal resolution and HWS may not condition enrollment, employment, or enjoyment of any other right or privilege upon agreeing to Informal Resolution.